ThePrez/ServiceCommander-IBMi/README.md

         check: check status of the service
         info: print configuration info about the service
         perfinfo: print basic performance info about the service
+        loginfo: get log file info for the service (best guess only)
+        list: print service short name and friendly name

 ```
 The above usage assumes the program is installed with the above installation steps and is therefore
 launched with the `sc` script.
 Otherwise, if you've hand-built with maven (`mvn compile`),